Walmart Credit Card 2023 Review: Features, Fees & How To Qualify

 High APR Can Become Expensive

-Both Walmart cards carry higher than normal APRs – the Walmart Credit Card’s APR is currently 23.15%, which is among the highest you’ll find with any credit card.
-The Walmart MasterCard APR starts at 17.15% and can be as high as 23.15%.
+Both Walmart cards carry higher than normal APRs – the Walmart Credit Card’s APR is among the highest you’ll find with any credit card.

 0% Introductory APR vs. Special Financing Offers

-Introductory APRs such as the one offered by Citi Simplicity® are often better options than the special financing offer the Walmart card provides because it’s offered for a longer period of time, and is not based on the amount you spend.
+Introductory APRs on credit cards are often better options than the special financing offer the Walmart card provides because it’s offered for a longer period of time, and is not based on the amount you spend.

 Save on Gas with the Walmart Credit Card